1jour1vin

 first

-This somewhat unconventional young wine, made from old vines, is the pure expression of Gamay: a full-bodied cuvée that stays true to the grape and is never sweetened with sugar.
-Dark color, structured and full-bodied on the palate, with very ripe red and black berries.
-This is a top-tier cuvée with character.
+This somewhat unconventional early-release wine, made from old vines, is the pure expression of Gamay: a full-bodied cuvée that stays true to the grape and is always made without added sugar.
+It has a deep color, a structured and full-bodied palate, and very ripe red and black berries.
+This is a top-tier wine with character.
 Its complexity and body make it a true wine that will improve over the winter and can be enjoyed through the summer.

-Buy Chermette wines at the best prices in a private sale!
+Buy your Chermette wines at the best price through a private sale!

 Rated site